toshiakiasakura/rakutto_collect_project/prj_github_usage/README.md

 are options.

-If you want to find out commits that cause the conflict, use the code.
+If you want to find out commits that cause the conflicts, use the code below.
 ```
 git log --merge --left-right -p
 git log --merge --left-right -p <filename>
 ```
-Show the commits that cause the conflict.

 *Q. if you want to adopt whole changes of one branch, how?*
-Ans.
+A.
 If you want to adopt branch which you are now checking out, use --ours, els use --theirs.